-To kick-off to Engineers Week taking place February 19-25, 2017, members of Snyder & Associates’ engineering staff, who are new to the field, shared their thoughts on the profession, including what inspired them to become an engineer, what they enjoy most about the job, advice they would give to someone interested in becoming an engineer, and how they “dream big.”
+Taking place the week of February 19th, the 2017 E-Week theme is “Dream Big,” with a variety of videos, activity ideas, posters, and other resources available at discovere.org.
+To launch Engineers Week 2017, five new members of the Snyder & Associates engineering team shared their thoughts on the profession, including what inspired them to become an engineer, what they enjoy most about the job so far, the advice they would give to someone interested in becoming an engineer, and how they “Dream Big.”

-Our Engineers Week celebration will continue next week with key insights from veteran Snyder & Associates’ engineers – so stay tuned!
+Our Engineers Week celebrations will continue next week with key insights from veteran Snyder & Associates engineers — so stay tuned!

-Right now, my main goal is to get my PE In the future, I’d like to work my way up to bigger and more complex projects. — Kyle Sokulski, EI, Civil Engineer
+Right now, my main goal is to get my PE license in the future, and then I’d like to work my way up to bigger and more complex projects. — Kyle Sokulski, EI, Civil Engineer

 I want to get my Professional Engineer license as soon as I can, and then my Professional Traffic Operations Engineer license after that.
 Eventually, I hope to lead a traffic engineering group like the one I work in. — Andrew Houchin, EI, Traffic Engineer